 Accommodation will likely be your biggest expense for your trip to Japan.

-Accommodation accounted for about 40% of our budget for our 4-week trip at an average cost of $120 per night for the two of us.
+I would describe us as comfortable budget travellers.
 We stayed in a mixture of hostels (private rooms), guesthouses, boutique hotels, and business hotels and had one splurge night at a ryokan (which cost $600 for one night!).

 To save on accommodation, we often stay at guesthouses or private rooms in hostels that come with shared bathroom facilities as they tend to be spotlessly clean in Japan.